a2mo/rest-sdk-spring-boot-parent/README.md

-# spring-boot-rest-sdk-starter
+# rest-sdk-spring-boot-starter

 This project provides a Spring-Boot Starter that enables the additional configuration of the used Httpclients and FeignClient.

 ## Usage

-The `spring-boot-rest-sdk-starter` brings most of the required configuration with it, therefore you only need to add it as a maven dependency and enable the desired Httpclient.
+The `rest-sdk-spring-boot-starter` brings most of the required configuration with it, therefore you only need to add it as a maven dependency and enable the desired Httpclient.

 ```
 <dependency>
   <groupId>ir.a2mo</groupId>
-  <artifactId>spring-boot-rest-sdk-starter</artifactId>
+  <artifactId>rest-sdk-spring-boot-starter</artifactId>
   <version>latest-version</version>
 </dependency>
 ```